dominion321/storefront-backend-with-postgres/README.md

 - You would also need to run `docker compose up` to set up the database for the application.
 ### Note:
  Having the docker desktop application is a requirement to carry out this operation.
 To install, visit [this website](https://docs.docker.com/engine/install/)
+ - To run the application with a locally installed postgres application, you can follow the instructions:
+ - - In the PSQL terminal, create a database user using : `CREATE USER <name of user> WITH PASSWORD <password of your choice>;`.
+ - - Then, create a database using: `CREATE DATABASE <database of your choice>;`
+ - -

 ## Scripts to run
 - To get started with the application, run <code>npm install</code> in your console.